jundi77/MiniAES/docs/specifications.md

 Average state change in nonblock decryption with key 0x000 and state from 0x0000 to 0xFFFF is 8.000122072175174
 ```

 The recorded value from my test is 8.000122072175174, which if represented with percent, equals to 50.00076295109483% (average state change divided by 16, 16 from bit count in 0xFFFF).
 Based on strict avalanche criterion, this change is good enough (Avalanche effect, [wikipedia](https://en.wikipedia.org/wiki/Avalanche_effect)).
+Unfortunately, i only tested 0x0000-0xFFFF plaintext with 0x0000 key, so who knows.

 ## Advantages